 God's People at St. Timothy

-The following discourse is about significant events and related facts in the history of St. Timothy.
-However, the rest of the story is about the people.
-The dates, etc, are recorded milestones in the history of this parish.
-Beneath and between these dates lies the real story of people’s lives – God’s people coming together in faith and love of Him, community and world.
-While the building was being planned, and St. Timothy was the community "Suitcase Church", there were births, baptisms, and deaths.
+The following is a short history of the origins of this congregation, but more significant is the story about the people.
+The dates are recorded milestones in the history of this congregation.
+Beneath and between these dates lies the real story of people’s lives – God’s people coming together in faith and love of Him, community, and world.
+While the building was being planned, St. Timothy was the community "Suitcase Church", where there were births, baptisms, and deaths.
 There were periods of joy and grief.
 Some members of St. Timothy have been present from the beginning or close to it.
 Others have died or moved away.
 Through the years, people moved in, around, and out of the building, each with a life lived in faith that helped form the present congregation.
 Imagine those lives while reading through the numerous events outlining the history of a friendly, faithful people.
 So to how it all began …

 In 1957, the Rev. Jon T. Keekley of Florida surveyed the Hyde Park area as a mission developer for the Atlantic District, and by January 1958, the first worship service of St. Timothy’s was held at the St. James Episcopal Chapel.
 A Couple’s Club and the Luther League was soon established, and the first Confirmation was on 23 November, 1958.
 On 17 May, 1959, the St. Timothy Charter Consecration Service was held with certificates presented to 52 charter members.
 The Installation Service for Pastor Keekley took place on 12 June, 1960.